 How does azelaic acid work

-But the acid is also antibacterial which means it can kill the bacteria that causes acne, small bumps on the skin and even rosacea.
-Beyond this, azelaic acid communicates with the enzymes in the skin that produce melanin—the pigment that gives the skin its colour.
-This means that it can help to decrease the amount of existing dark spots and discoloured patches on the skin, as well as stopping any new ones from forming.
+Beyond exfoliation, azelaic acid is antibacterial, which means it combats the bacteria responsible for acne, small bumps, and even rosacea.
+It also works with the enzymes that produce melanin, the pigment that determines skin colour, helping to fade existing dark spots and discoloured patches while preventing new ones from forming.

 How to use azelaic acid

-How you use azelaic acid will depend on the product you buy with the ingredient in.
-For the most part though, azelaic acid is safe to use twice a day, morning and night.
-If you’re prone to sensitive skin—or notice that the ingredient is drying for you—try using it every other day instead.
+How you use azelaic acid depends on the product you choose.
+Generally, it’s safe to use twice daily, morning and night.
+If your skin is sensitive or you notice dryness, try using it every other day instead.

-If you have AHAs, BHAs or retinol in your routine, apply these first before applying azelaic acid as this will help the skin absorb the azelaic acid more readily.
-Follow up with your favourite moisturiser and SPF in the morning.
+If your routine includes AHAs, BHAs, or retinol, apply these first to help your skin absorb azelaic acid more effectively.
+Always follow up with your favourite moisturiser, and don’t forget SPF in the morning.

 Who should (and shouldn’t) use azelaic acid